 Similarities and differences

 Humanely, Kapell and Istomin resembled each other in many ways, in particular their faith in the highest values of humanity and the absolute requirement of sincerity, which would also bring them both many challenges.
 In their musical work, the differences were more significant.
 Kapell was extremely rigorous, noting the details of his practice every day, constantly researching and learning new repertoire.
 It was a conscious and systematic quest for the highest possible achievement of his pianistic and musical potential.

 There came a time when Istomin feared for his friend that his obsession with perfection and his constant irritation with the injustices and inanities of the musical world would become dangerous to his stability.
 He suggested that Kapell consult Dr. Bychowski, the psychoanalyst with whom he had tried to treat his stage fright.
 To his great surprise, Kapell accepted, because he had absolute confidence in Istomin’s thinking.
-A few months later, Kapell told him: “The analysis is starting to show a result or two.
-Will start again in September…” (15)
+A few months later, Kapell told him: “Analysis began to show a result or two.
+Will begin again in September.”
+(10)

 The death of William Kapell

 Kapell’s memory always remained very present in Istomin’s mind and heart.
 Pinchas Zukerman, who lived in Istomin’s room with his parents during his three years at Juilliard, recalls that all of Kapell’s records were there.
 Istomin told him a lot about him and about their sense of brotherhood.

 For a long time, Istomin thought that he too would die in a plane crash.
 He was not really worried about it, simply assuming that it would happen one day.
 The only time Istomin collapsed in the middle of a tour was in Australia in 1956.
 He was scheduled to give 44 concerts, but had to cancel the second half.
 It was not only because of fatigue, but also due to the overwhelming thought that it was in this country that Kapell had given his last concerts and died on the return trip.